silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/index.md

 - `vendor/bin/phpunit vendor/silverstripe/framework/tests/`: Run all tests of a specific module
 - `vendor/bin/phpunit vendor/silverstripe/framework/tests/filesystem`: Run specific tests within a specific module
 - `vendor/bin/phpunit vendor/silverstripe/framework/tests/filesystem/FolderTest.php`: Run a specific test
-- `vendor/bin/phpunit vendor/silverstripe/framework/tests '' flush=1`: Run tests with optional request parameters (note the empty second argument)

-Check the PHPUnit manual for all available [command line arguments](https://docs.phpunit.de/en/9.6/textui.html).
+Check the PHPUnit manual for all available [command line arguments](https://docs.phpunit.de/en/11.4/textui.html).

 On Linux or OSX, you can avoid typing the full path on every invocation by adding `vendor/bin` to your `$PATH` definition in the shell profile (usually `~/.profile`): `PATH=./vendor/bin:$PATH`